restqa/documentation/docs/alerting/discord.md

           username: 'bot-name'
 ```

-## command
+## Command

-if you don't want configure this part manually you can also use the command line :
+If you don't want configure this part manually you can also use the command line :

 ```
 restqa install discord